-When Jnani Chapman teaches yoga, she relies on some of the same promptsheard in yoga classes around the country.
-"Use your breath to releasethe clutter in your mind," she encourages in soothing tones.
-"As youinhale, acknowledge whatever's on your mind at the moment.
-As youexhale, breathe those thoughts out and away."
+When Jnani Chapman teaches yoga, she relies on some of the same prompts heard in yoga classes around the country.
+"Use your breath to release the clutter in your mind," she encourages in soothing tones.
+"As you inhale, acknowledge whatever's on your mind at the moment.
+As you exhale, breathe those thoughts out and away."

 students is not.
 After class, a few of the women give voice to their

 Yoga, the women agree, serves as both respite and ballast, a safe and

 are just two of the dozens of women who have taken advantage of the yoga classes taught by Chapman and sponsored by the Carol Frank Buck Breast Care Center and the Ida and Joseph Frank Cancer Resource Center of the University of California San Francisco (UCSF).